French Lick

 Distance-first mentality

-The Dye course rewards course management and position, not power; hero shots cost more strokes than they save.
+The Dye course rewards course management and position, not power; Hero shots cost more strokes than they save.

 Spare equipment

-You won't need it; everything is on-property and accessible.
+You won't need it; Everything is on-property and accessible.

 Expectations of flat terrain

-The Pete Dye Course has significant elevation change; walking requires physical endurance that surprises groups expecting flat Indiana farmland.
+The Pete Dye Course has significant elevation change; Walking requires physical endurance that surprises groups expecting flat Indiana farmland.

 Sample itinerary